 What’s the Best Type of Icing to Use on These Cookies?

-The classic icing for gingerbread cookies is royal icing.
-But you can’t go wrong with any icing in my opinion!
-You’ll find my recipe for royal icing here, but you can also use a simple American buttercream like this one.
-Just note that buttercream will crust over, but it won’t dry hard.
+My personal preference is a thin white glaze that I’ve included the recipe for below, but I also like to use classic royal icing.
+But you can't go wrong with any icing in my opinion!
+You'll find my recipe for royal icing here, but you can also use a simple American buttercream like this one.
+Just note that buttercream will crust over, but it won't dry hard.

 What are your favorite cookies to make at Christmastime?
 I’ll bet these perfect gluten free gingerbread cookies might just make your top five list, even if you don’t think you like gingerbread!